Chicken Fillet Roll in the Oven

 14. Step 14:

-Put the roll in a baking dish with the seam down.
+Place the roll seam-side down in a baking dish.

 15. Step 15: